About Groot Constantia

-Grand Constance, the French translation for Groot Constantia, was an established brand revered in the time of Napoleon Bonaparte, King Louis Philippe of France and Frederic the Great of Prussia.
+Grand Constance, the French translation for Groot Constantia, was an established brand revered in the time of Napoleon, Louis Phillipe (King of the French) and Frederic the Great of Prussia.
 The Grand Constance brand is an important part of World Wine Heritage and South Africa's oldest wine.
-Have you ever wondered how it came about that Napoleon Bonaparte was allowed to drink wine made at Groot Constantia whilst exiled on the island of Saint Helena from 1815 until his death in May 1821?
+Have you ever wondered how it came about that Napoleon was allowed to drink wine made at Groot Constantia whilst exiled on the island of Saint Helena from 1815 until his death in May 1821?

 The agent of the English East India Company based in Cape Town at the time, Joseph Luson (1783-1822), was tasked by the British authorities to provisioned not only the French contingent at Longwood House, but also the civilian population, the garrison and the regiments stationed on the Island as well as the ships of the Royal Navy patrolling the waters around Saint Helena.